Epitech-Lyon/epitech-lyon.github.io/_posts/2022-03-01-keyholder.md

 comments: false
 ---

-**Keyholder** -- previously named The Key of Success -- was made during the weekend from February the 11th to the 13th of 2022, for an Epitech Jam which is sort of a contest where you have to produce a game or a software fitting an imposed theme in ~48 hours.
-This time, the theme of the jam was "Success", which is a very large theme that could be interpreted in many ways:
+**Keyholder** was made during the weekend from February the 11th to the 13th of 2022, for an Epitech Jam which is sort of a contest where you have to produce a game or a software fitting an imposed theme in ~48 hours.
+This time, the theme of the jam was "Success", which is a very broad theme that could be interpreted in many ways:

 > An Epitech Jam which is sort of a contest where you have to produce a game or a software fitting an imposed theme in ~48 hours.

 - First off, success defines the act of achieving, reaching your objectives.
 But success may require taking risks.
-- Secondly, we settled on two widely used symbols that also fit to describe success: the key (for exemple the key of success), which represents potential, and the door, that represents an objective to reach.
+- Secondly, we settled on two widely used symbols that also fit to describe success: the key (for exemple the key of success), which represents potential, and the door, that represents the objective to reach.

 We took example on both of these ideas for our game.